 Former Tennessee Volunteer and NFL quarterback Heath Shuler had a career that was less than anticipated out of college.
 Nevertheless, he was able to leverage popularity in the region in which he played.
 Shuler became very successful, after his playing career ended, in the real estate business.
 Shuler handled real estate in Tennessee where he went to school at the University of Tennessee.
 He was able to parlay his previous connections within that state to become a real estate maven.
 Now he’s a representative for the great state of North Carolina.
 Many athletes are not as successful after their playing days are over as Heath Shuler is, but a branded athlete has a significant advantage over non-branded athlete

 Being branded isn’t reserved for top athletes either.
-Many athletes would benefit financially and in terms of popularity by developing a brand.
+Many athletes would benefit financially and in terms of popularity by developing a brand, or even joining forces with an organization or charity and looking at something such as these SleekWristbands for cohesively branded products to increase awareness of both the athlete and the endorsed sponsorship.
 Narratives are a huge help to less than elite athletes in their careers.
 Athletes can brand themselves within regions.
 LaMichael James is one of the most popular Oregon Ducks ever, and with no NFL team in Oregon, you can be sure that Duck fans are going to be supporting James every step on his journey from preparing for the Combine through the day he retires.
 The Pacific Northwest is going to be LaMichael James’ biggest financial supporter throughout his career by buying his jersey and products he endorses.
 So a brand that aligns LaMichael James with his core fan base is going to be optimal for success for the days after his playing career ends.

 So take the time to discover the opportunities off the field for your clients.
 Also check out the NFLPA website.
 A lot of athletes split their Contract Advisors and Branding/Marketing advisors into two separate entities.
 Look around, and inquire.